StelTheo73/thesis-docs/chapter-5/5-mobile-apps.md

 #### Flutter {.unnumbered}

 _Flutter_ is a user interface (UI) SDK developed and released by Google in 2017.
 It can be used to create natively compiled mobile, web and desktop apps from a single codebase.
-It uses its own rendering engine to draw widgets on the screen, unlike other UI frameworks that rely on the platform's rendering engine or manipulate the platform's built-in UI stack. _Flutter_ also provides access to native APIs.
+It uses its own rendering engine to draw widgets on the screen, unlike other UI frameworks that rely on the platform\'s rendering engine or manipulate the platform\'s built-in UI stack. _Flutter_ also provides access to native APIs.
 The _Dart_^[https://en.wikipedia.org/wiki/Dart_(programming_language)] programming language is used to write applications in _Flutter_ and the applications are compiled ahead-of-time (AOT) on all platforms except the web, where the code is transpiled to _JavaScript_ or _WebAssembly_. [@wikipedia_flutter; @jetbrains_cross_platform; @medium_cross_platform]

 #### React-Native {.unnumbered}